Summer Running Tips - How to Run Better in the Heat!

 Hot and humid conditions place additional stress on the body, making it more challenging to maintain the same pace or intensity as in cooler temps.
 Heat also increases our internal body temperature and makes it harder to dissipate heat, especially in humid conditions where sweat cannot be absorbed into the air.
 This leads to a higher rate of perceived exertion.

 The cardiovascular and respiratory systems have to work harder to cool your body down by shifting blood to the skin to dissipate heat.
 Our muscles also require more oxygen leading to a reduced stroke volume and increase in heart rate.
+Our sweat rate increases and you lose more fluids, making hydration extra important.

 Tips for Making Summer Running More Enjoyable